coltmac/kaggle_M5_aggregations/README.md

 download the data from the competition and place it in the data folder.
 (https://www.kaggle.com/c/m5-forecasting-accuracy/data)

-Creates the 12 aggregations levels described in the M5 guide.
+Creates the 12 aggregations levels described in the M5 guide, and saves a CSV for each of them, so this doesn't need to run twice.

+(You might want to close Chrome and other RAM hogs for this one... )

 |     Level        id    |     Aggregation   Level                                                       |     Number of series    |